This post may contain affiliate links.

 - Unsweetened coconut

-- Christmas M&Ms – we chose caramel flavored this year
+- Christmas M&Ms – we chose caramel flavored this year, but any flavor will work

 - Crushed candy cane